Photo courtesy of Pixabay https://pixabay.com/vectors/family-love-rainbow-boy-child-2112266/

 Cost: Suggested donations covers only the cost of this retreat (Logging/ food)

-Sharing a room with someone *$250 (some one of the same gender or a family member)
+Sharing a room with someone *$240 (someone of the same gender or a family member)

-* This donation covers all expenses for lodgings, foods, guest teachers traveling and all other expenses.
-This does not include any donations for the teachers.
+* This fee covers all expenses for lodgings, foods, guest teachers traveling and all other expenses.
+This does not include any donations from the teachers.
 If you wish to contribute to the teacher’s donations feel free to add this to your initial donation or provide it separately at the end of the retreat on Sunday.
-This retreat abides by the spirit of dana; after covering costs and a donation to the teacher, all remaining donations will be added to the Metta Meditation Center fund raising account.
+This retreat abides by the spirit of dana; after covering costs and a donation to the teacher, all remaining donations will be added to the Metta Meditation Center fundraising account.

 Consider adding $5 or $10 to your donation to help fund the retreat scholarship fund.
 This fund creates the chance for an individual with financial hardship the opportunity to attend a retreat.
 Additional donations are greatly appreciated and needed, if your donation is greater than the suggested amounts, please indicate if the difference is for the general funds or for the scholarship fund.